Sigele/CJAPI/README.md

 Cangjie Input API!

-Mongoose-based database API of Chinese characters and they're QWERTY inputs.
+Database API of Chinese characters and they're QWERTY inputs.
 Individual entries also include radical breakdown and jyutping pronunciation.

 To use:
 -run 'npm install' to install dependencies
 -'npm start' to initialize

+Documentation coming soon! 稍微等一下...

 Searching for Characters

-Searching by Pronunciation

 Searching by Radical